 Today is Memorial Day in America.

 Most of us will take a moment to think about those who lost their lives fighting for our freedom.
 Memorial Day got me thinking though, what about our brave men and women in the clandestine services?
-Shouldn’t we spare a moment to think about them as well?
+Shouldn't we spare a moment to think about them as well?
+So this Memorial Day, and every one from this year on, when you hoist the American flag on the wooden flag pole in your front yard, do so as you think about those brave souls who stepped onto enemy territory to fight a war without weapons.

 Spying has always been about the shadows, the secrecy, the silent world.
 No fanfare, no fuss.
 Yet that does not mean we should not remember them.
 Many of these men and women chose to work for a service that needed them to be anonymous.
 How many times have we heard from kids of spies who had no idea what their mother of father did?
 I recently read in Jeremy Duns' Codename Hero that the daughter of MI6's Moscow Head of Station, Ruari Chisholm confronted her father when she found a passport at home.
 It was her Dad's photo but with a different name.